Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Study designs with required conditional registration

 \subsection{Overall performance of the standard fast-track registration process}

-We consider the overall and second stage power and corresponding sample sizes of the standard design with two separate stages (studies).
+We consider the overall and second-stage power and corresponding sample sizes of the standard design with two separate stages (studies).
 The overall power calculation (including both stages) is done for some a priori assumed effect $\delta$ with $\xi=\delta/\delrel>\xi_{\min}$ for the power $1-\beta$.
 We further assume that, after a successful first stage, the second stage is powered for the same value $1-\beta$, but now at the observed first stage estimate $\estone$, using the well-known sample size formula for z-tests.
 Recall that a successful first stage implies $\estone\ge\delrel$.

-Since the calculated second stage information can become arbitrarily small for large interim effect estimates, but the second stage study should to be sufficiently large to be sufficiently convincing for an permanent registration, we also assume a specific minimum information $\itwomin$ that is never undercut, even if the second stage sample size calculation falls short of this minimum.
+Since the calculated second stage information can become arbitrarily small for large interim effect estimates, but the second stage study should to be sufficiently large to be sufficiently convincing for a permanent registration, we also assume a specific minimum information $\itwomin$ that is never undercut, even if the second stage sample size calculation falls short of this minimum.
 The selection of this minimum stage-two information $\itwomin$ also provides a way to control the overall power with a fixed stage-one information.
-Fixing the stage-one information and choosing $\itwomin$ to reach a sufficiently large overall success probability may be of particular interest for small (start-up) companies that have a relatively small budget for the pilot study but can recruit additional funds for the second study during the temporary registration period.
 In the following, we will consider the minimal information $\itwomin$ required for an overall success probability ($1-\beta$) as a function of a (given) first-stage information $I_1$ assuming a specific health care effect $\delta=\xi\delrel$ for $\xi>\xi_{\min}$.
-This will inform us about the efficiency of the standard fast track procedure under different assumptions and to compare it with alternative designs utilizing adaptive design methodology.
+This will inform us about the efficiency of the standard fast-track procedure under different assumptions and compare it with alternative designs utilizing adaptive design methodology.

-As described, we assume that the fast-track procedure leads to a successful permanent registration if the first stage is successful (with conditional registration) and, at the second stage, the hypothesis $H_0$ is rejected by the z-test with second stage p-value $p_2\leq\alpha$.
+As described, we assume that the fast-track procedure leads to a successful permanent registration if the first stage is successful (with conditional registration) and, at the second stage, the hypothesis $H_0$ is rejected by the z-test with second-stage p-value $p_2\leq\alpha$.
 Therefore, the overall power can be written as

 where $\phi$ is the density of the standard normal distribution, $\eta_f$ is defined as in \eqref{eq:trel}, $z_f$ is as in \eqref{definition_zf} and